railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Properties on a customer order line*

-Example: Manufacturing in a batch or on a production line
+Example: Manufacturing in a Batch or on a Production Line

 As an example, take the manufacture of the cabinet presented above.
 You can imagine that the company has two methods of manufacturing this cabinet:

 * Manually: staff assemble the cabinets one by one and cut the wood plank by plank.
-This approach is usually used to assembly prototypes.
+This approach is usually used to assemble prototypes.
 It gets you very rapid production, but at a high cost and only in small quantities.

 * On a production line: staff use machines that are capable of cutting wood by bandsaw.
 This method is used for production runs of at least 50 items because the lead times using this method are quite lengthy.
-The delay to the start of production is much longer, yet the cost per unit is much lower in this volume.
+The delay of the start of production is much longer, yet the cost per unit is much lower in this volume.

 You define two bills of materials for the same cabinet.
-To distinguish between them, you will define to properties in the same group: ``manual assembly`` and ``production line assembly`` .
+To distinguish between them, you will define two properties in the same group: ``manual assembly`` and ``production line assembly`` .
 On the quotation, the salesperson can set the method of manufacture he wants on each order line, depending on the quantities and the lead time requested by the customer.

 .. index::
    single: BoM, substitute products

-.. note:: bills of materials and substitute products
+.. note:: Bills of Materials and Substitute Products

     In some software, you use the term ``substitute`` for this principle of configurable properties in a bill of materials.